arewhyaeenn/COMP_150_LAB_8_PILLARS_2/README.md

 }
 ```

-Most IDEs will complain about the snippet above; IntelliJ complains that "Class MyClass explicitly extends Object", because the `extends Object` is implied unless another extension is provided.
+Most IDEs will complain about the snippet above; IntelliJ IDEA complains that "Class MyClass explicitly extends Object", because the `extends Object` is implied unless another extension is provided.
+The definition is valid, but it is redundant.

 In the `MyClass` definition above, `MyClass` is a **subclass** of `Object` (i.e. it extends object), and `Object` is the **superclass** of `MyClass`.
 Often, when constructing a subclass, it is necessary (or convenient) to first run the its superclass's constructor.